betaglot/plantabeta/docs/dev/Merch.md

 Thick diameter

-Dyed for Moto Direction Extension or Flexion like yoga book, WholeGrain
+Dyed for Move Direction Extension or Flexion like yoga book, WholeGrain

 ## Clothes